DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.
 Prerequisites - Setup the environment

-I used a Windows Server with SQL Server and Python installed for the exercise.
+I used a Windows Server 2012 R2 with SQL Server and Python installed for the exercise.
+hostname: PATAM10
+tags:
+  #bs:citidirect
+  #database
+  #prod

 For the next step --->
 "Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine."